fatonsopa/lumen-dingo-adapter/README.md

 ```

-This package copy of (https://github.com/krisanalfa/lumen-dingo-adapter).
+This package is copy of (https://github.com/krisanalfa/lumen-dingo-adapter).